getsafepay/.github/.github/ISSUE_TEMPLATE/github_issue_template.md

 ---
-name: New Issue
+name: Create a new issue
-about: Issue template
+about: Use this template to quickly add details about the issue
 title: ''
 labels: ''
 assignees: ''